hustlelikeaboss/spring-boot-starter/README.md

 # spring-boot-boilerplate
-Quickstart your Spring Boot project with this opnionated boilerpate.
+Quickstart your Spring Boot project with this opinionated boilerpate.
 It includes a custom implementation of Spring Security.

 ## Features
 1. Role-based access control using jdbcAuthentication and MySQL;